bugbountydegen/burp-js-urlsucker/README.md

 ```
 make
 ```
-Add `dist/js-urlsucker-montoya.jar` in Burpsuite Professional with Extensions -> Add browse the previously `js-urlsucker-montoya.jar` compiled file and select.
+Add `dist/js-urlsucker-montoya.jar` in Burpsuite Professional with Extensions -> Add, browse the previously `js-urlsucker-montoya.jar` compiled file and select.
 Done.
 There will appear a new tab called "URLSucker" where you can see the results.